Data Processing Agreement (“Agreement”)

-(“The Manufacturer” acting as the “Data Processor” on behalf of the Data Controller.)
+(the “Supplier” acting as the “Data Processor” on behalf of the Data Controller.

 (together as the “Parties”)

-The Health Organisation as a Data Controller wishes to subcontract certain Services, which require the processing of personal data, to the Manufacturer as a Data Processor.
+The Contracting Authority as a Data Controller wishes to subcontract certain Services, which require the processing of personal data, to the Supplier as a Data Processor.

 The Definitions in Clause 1 apply to the use of all capitalised terms in this Agreement.